eller kjøp de skickelige platene fra mons.no shop

 Elskling

-Even if ... you get the words to this song ... there's a good portion of hatred in it.
+, there's a good portion of hatred in it.
 And some very real anger.

-The basic of the melody was written around 1993, but it took me years to realize that it actually was a good one.
+The basic melody was written around 1993, but it took me years to realize that it actually was a good one.
 When I first heard Allan Edwals «Du och jag» I knew I had stumbled upon something rare with this song, ten years after I'd written the basic tune.
-It was bent into shape, I wrote the lyrics - and there it was!
-Timeless.
-For me, I must add, as it fitted perfectly into where I was in life - ten years after I started writing the song.
+It was bent into shape, I wrote the lyrics - and there it was

 «Elskling» is one of the songs on the album I'm most proud of.

-(«Min» and «Alt» are two others.)
+(«Min» and «Alt» are the two others.)

-And Elskling means...
-Lover or darling or sweetheart... ish.
+And Elskling means ...
+Lover or darling or sweetheart.
+Ish.

 And, as always, I was stunned to find that scholared musicians actually can't play.
-Out of tune, wrong notes and off the beat.
-No clue of anything whatsoever.
-41 takes.
-The first take was probably as bad as the last one.
-I should have given the man a sheet with some dots on and hired a director with a whip, but I thought it couldn't be that difficult to play that simple whisteling tune he was suppeosed to do.
-Wrong again.
-Thank God (or Macintosh or Bill Gates or whoever) for Pro Tools and the opportunity to paste and edit and getting things right.
+Out of tune, wrong notes and off the beat, no clue of anything whatsoever.
+41 takes, the last take was probably as bad as the first.
+I should have given him a sheet with some dots on and hired a director with a whip

-- Sounds like a Danish folksong!
-(Bent)
+- Sounds like a Danish folksong

-- Must be something out of Hedemarken!
+.
 County in Norway known for folk music.
 (Lars)

 Piano